 Using all of the information obtained during the history and diagnosis, the practitioner will then determine the cause of your symptoms.
 Depending on the condition, needles will be inserted into specific acupuncture points on the body.
 The acupuncturist may use moxa or electrical stimulation to enhance acupuncture's therapeutic effect.

-Depending on the seriousness and the length of your condition, your first visit may take between 30-60 minutes.
+Depending on the seriousness and the length of your condition, your first visit may take 60 minutes.
 It may take several visits to see significant improvement or cure your condition.
 As with any treatment plan, however, make sure that your questions are answered completely, and that the treatment plan seems viable and reasonable.
 If you don't understand a particular technique or type of treatment, make sure to ask.